mgmikez/chatgpt-prompts-geomatics/README.md

 <p align="center"><h1>🧠 ChatGPT Prompts applied to Geomatics</h1></p>

-Welcome to the ChatGPT Prompts applied to Geomatics" repository!
+Welcome- to the ChatGPT Prompts applied to Geomatics" repository!
 This is a collection of prompt examples to be used with the ChatGPT model for geomatics applications.

 The [ChatGPT](https://chat.openai.com/chat) model is a large language model trained by [OpenAI](https://openai.com) that is capable of generating human-like text.
 By providing it with a prompt, it can generate responses.